jonescompneurolab/hnn-core/doc/roadmap.rst

 ----------------------------
 The ability to interpret the neural origin of macroscale MEG/EEG signals in a complex high-dimensional non-linear computational neural model is challenging.
-A primary goal of HNN is to facilitate this interpretation with a clear API and tutorials of use via the interactive GUI.
-The documented API will also facilitate the integration of HNN with other relevant open source software (e.g. MNE-python, NetPyNE, see 5-year plan).
+A primary goal of HNN is to facilitate this interpretation with a clear API and examples of use in HNN-core, and interative GUI-based tutorals for all HNN-GUI functionality on our HNN website.

-The current `GUI tutorials`_ are aimed at teaching users about the neural origin [#f1]_ of some of the most commonly measured signals, including ERPs and low frequency brain rhythms from a single brain area based on prior published studies (https://hnn.brown.edu/index.php/publications/), without command line coding.
-An interactive investigation of how parameter changes map onto changes in the simulated current dipole signal through the GUI provides the baseline intuition needed to examine the neural mechanisms contributing to the signal.
-As new components are developed in HNN-GUI, new tutorials will be developed to train the community on how to apply them in their studies.

-Several of the API documentation and GUI tutorials updates are described above, and other pending based on the One-Year HNN Roadmap plan include,

-- Running parameter sweeps
-- Simulating and visualizing LFP/CSD and comparison to invasive animal recordings
-- Applying updated parameter estimation methods (SNPE)
-- Choosing among different HNN cortical template models

-Five-Year Plan to 2025
+Following the process for creating new featuers in HNN, the process for documenting new features will be to first develop them with API and examples of use in HNN-core, followed by integration into the HNN-GUI with corresponding GUI-based tutorials on the HNN-website.
+Developmental goals are only complete once the corresponding documentation is available.

+Longer-Term Goals
 ----------------------

 **Develop a framework to import cortical column models developed in NetPyNE or other modeling platforms into HNN:**
 The core of HNN is a cortical column model that simulates macroscale current dipoles.
 Currently, HNN is distributed with a template cortical column model based on generalizable features of cortical